-If you have questions on the guidelines on military recruiters' and colleges' access to information, please call the principal at your child's school.
+A list of the guidelines on military recruiters' and colleges' access to information can be found at the following Web site: www.ed.gov/offices/OM/fpco/hot\topics/ht\10-09-02.html.
+If you have questions, please call the principal at your child's school.